TheEdward162/fup/README.md

 FUP uses [pest.rs](https://pest.rs/) to parse Scheme and augmented expression.
 Augmented expressions are then converted to Scheme and valid Scheme code is output.

+## Usage

+The binary currently has two modes - file and repl.

+To start the repl, run the binary with no arguments.
+To read input from file, start the binary with the first cli argument set to the file path.

+To exit the repl, type in `,exit`.
+By default, repl runs in multiline mode, which means input is buffered until an empty newline is passed.
+To turn this off, pass `,mline` which toggles between multiline and immediate evaluation.

 ## FUP expressions

 Currently, FUP supports these augmented expressions: